-- 3.6-3.
+3.6-3.
 Standards.
-When considering applications for a special use permit, the Planning Commission in making its recommendation and the City Council in rendering its decision on the application shall, on the basis of the site plan, if a Type 2, and other information submitted, evaluate the impact of the special use on, and the compatibility of the use with, surrounding properties and neighborhoods to ensure the appropriateness of the use at a particular location.
-The Planning Commission and the City Council shall specifically consider the extent to which: - (a) Comprehensive plan consistency.
-The proposed use at the specified location is consistent with the goals, objectives and policies contained in the adopted Comprehensive Plan; - (b) Zoning district consistency.
-The proposed use is consistent with the general purpose and intent of the applicable zoning district regulations; - (c) Supplemental Standards.
-The proposed use meets all supplemental standards specifically applicable to the use as set forth in this Chapter; - (d) Character and integrity.
+When considering applications for a special use permit, the planning commission in making its recommendation and the city council in rendering its decision on the application shall, on the basis of the site plan, if a Type 2, and other information submitted, evaluate the impact of the special use on, and the compatibility of the use with, surrounding properties and neighborhoods to ensure the appropriateness of the use at a particular location.
+The planning commission and the city council shall specifically consider the extent to which:

+- (a) Comprehensive plan consistency.
+The proposed use at the specified location is consistent with the goals, objectives strategies and policies actions contained in the adopted comprehensive plan; - (b) Zoning district consistency.
+The proposed use is consistent with the general purpose and intent of the applicable zoning district regulations; - (c) Supplemental standards.
+The proposed use meets all supplemental standards specifically applicable to the use as set forth in this chapter; - (d) Character and integrity.
 The proposed use is compatible with and preserves the character and integrity of adjacent development and neighborhoods and, as required by the particular circumstances.

-A Type 2 Special Use Permit may include improvements or modifications either on-site or within the public rights-of-way to mitigate development-related adverse impacts, including but not limited to:
+A Type 2 special use permit may include improvements or modifications either on-site or within the public rights-of-way to mitigate development-related adverse impacts, including but not limited to: